Nightwalker

 -

-Nightwalker, a research project supported by Brigstow, at University of Bristol.
-A collaboration with academic researchers Dr Eleanor Rycroft and Dr Andy Flack.
-Bringing together three perspectives; historical, environmental and performative to consider the feminine contemporary nightwalker.
+Within the process of making Nightwalker, a research project supported by Brigstow, at University of Bristol, created an intial space for conversation and academic research.
+With Dr Eleanor Rycroft and Dr Andy Flack, we brought together three perspectives; historical, environmental and performative to consider the feminine contemporary nightwalker.
 Typically our perception of a woman walking at night is shrouded in danger, this project seeks to examine and alter the narrative of women’s presence within the urban night.
 And In doing so identify what treasures or transformations are being lost through women’s exclusion from certain spaces and times.
 Both walking and the night time environment have significant impacts on our physical health and wellbeing.
 This research will pay close attention to the effects of nightwalking on our emotions, physicality and imagination, and how women's wellbeing may be intrinsically connected to the practice of nightwalking This research will also include artists, Nina Santes, Jan-Ming Lee, Katsura Isobe and Ann-Marie Fairbrother, to test and discuss nightwalking scores developed.